PowerAndEnergySystemsUIUC/ValhallaScientificDPA_python/README.md

 ###Using the Library###

 ####Initialization####
-Like any other Python library, you must first import the ValhallaScientificDPA library as follows (note that [pyserial](http://pyserial.sourceforge.net/) must be installed on your computer.
+Like any other Python library, you must first import the ValhallaScientificDPA library as follows (note that [pyserial](http://pyserial.sourceforge.net/) must be installed on your computer).
 ````python
 import ValhallaScientificDPA
 ````